Clarence Thomas and Section 230: Why the justice's musings matter

-On Monday, Thomas and the other eight Supreme Court justices handed down a ruling in a case involving former President Donald Trump blocking users from his Twitter account.
+On the first Monday in April, Thomas and the other eight Supreme Court justices handed down a ruling in a case involving former President Donald Trump blocking users from his Twitter account.
 The court vacated a lower court's ruling that said Trump's actions were unconstitutional.
 Since Trump is no longer president, the Supreme Court said, the case was moot.

 Still, Thomas took the opportunity to write a short concurring opinion, which explained why the government should regulate social media companies like so-called "common carriers," a designation often bestowed on utilities like telephone networks.
 This line of thinking would restrict social media companies from taking down content from their sites, ensuring that everyone could have equal access to the platforms.